tacotranslate/js-package/readme.md

 # TacoTranslate

 Automatically translate your React application in minutes.
+[Visit TacoTranslate.com](https://tacotranslate.com) for more information and to create an account for free!

 ## Install [from npm](https://www.npmjs.com/package/tacotranslate)